 - Performance Management supports static NAT (Basic NAT), which performs one-to-one address conversion.
-Note, however, that PFM RM for Platform does not support static NAT (Basic NAT) because WMI cannot resolve IP addresses based on NAT when the monitored host is running Windows. - It does not support dynamic NAT or NAPT (IP Masquerade, NAT+), which include a port conversion function.
+Note, however, that PFM RM for Platform does not support static NAT (Basic NAT) because WMI cannot resolve IP addresses based on NAT when the monitored host is running Windows. - It does not support dynamic NAT or NAPT (IP Masquerade, NAT+), which include a port conversion function. - When PFM RM for Platform is used in an environment in which the Windows firewall is enabled, you must register the port number used by PFM RM for Platform to the exception list.
+For details about settings for the Windows firewall, see E.3 Settings for the Windows firewall.

-D.1 Port numbers for PFM - RM for Platform
+E.1 Port numbers for PFM - RM for Platform